Coleridge-Initiative/ada-2024-e2e/README.md

 # Arkansas ADA 2024 class

-The Coleridge Initiative, sponsored by ETA and in partnership with NASWA and the state of Arkansas, will host a training class focused on WIOA, SNAP, and TANF programs and career pathways.
-Accepted class participants will learn and apply data analytic approaches to linked state SNAP, TANF, WIOA, and UI wage data to better understand workforce behavior and outcomes.
+The Coleridge Initiative, sponsored by ETA and in partnership with NASWA and the state of Arkansas, hosted a suite of training classes focused on WIOA, SNAP, and TANF programs and career pathways.
+Accepted class participants learned and applied data analytic approaches to link state SNAP, TANF, WIOA, and UI wage data to better understand workforce behavior and outcomes.

-This repository contains the [class materials](https://coleridge-initiative.github.io/ada-2024-e2e.github.io/) for the Wisconsin Applied Data Analytics training program.
+This repository contains the [class materials](https://coleridge-initiative.github.io/ada-2024-e2e.github.io/) for the Arkansas Applied Data Analytics training program.

 **Data Sources Used for the Class:**